 See how Solink can help with your quick service restaurant.

-The Missing Ingredient: Surveillance Cameras
+The Missing Ingredient: Security Cameras and Software

 When people in the industry hear about restaurant analytics, most of them think of exception reporting at point-of-sale (POS) terminals.
-But there is another source of data that is largely untapped: surveillance cameras.
+But there is another source of data that is largely untapped: security cameras.
 Video is the most context-rich source of data and a core part of contextual analytics.

 In other words, if you just look at the transactions at the end of the day, you might be missing a big part of the story.
-By including video surveillance in your analysis, you get a much better understanding of what happened, as if you were there watching.
+By including video security in your analysis, you get a much better understanding of what happened, as if you were there watching.

-So here are three features of the Solink Restaurant Loss Prevention system that help restaurants make a big impact on their bottom line.
+Here are three features of the Solink Restaurant Loss Prevention system that help restaurants make a big impact on their bottom line.

 1. POS Exception Reporting